olton/scripts/mina/node/README.md

 --user-pass            Define a Mina user password --ssh-port             Define a ssh port, default 22 --monitor-port         Define a ssh port, default 8000 --monitor-folder       Define a folder, where Mina Monitor will be installed, default mina-monitor-server.
-Example --monitor-folder mina-monitor
 --monitor-branch       Define a branch, where where from Mina Monitor will be installed, default master.
-Example --monitor-branch dev
 --sidecar-version      Define a sidecar version, if not define, script will use Mina version --archive-version      Define a Mina Archive Node version, if not define, script will use Mina version
 ```